monteilhet/ssh/README.md

  + -f output_keyfile : Specifies the filename of the key file, by default ~/.ssh/id_rsa & ~/.ssh/id_rsa.pub
  + -q : silence ssh-keygen
  + -E fingerprint_hash : Specifies the hash algorithm used when displaying key fingerprints. “md5” “sha256”
- + -l : Show fingerprint of specified public key file
+ + -l : Show fingerprint of specified public key file (sha256 by default)
  + -y :  This option will read a private OpenSSH format file and print an OpenSSH public key to stdout.